Zack793ff/chat_app/README.md

 # ai_chatapp
-Certainly!
-Below is a basic README.md template for your Flutter chat application:

----

 # Flutter Chat Application

 This is a simple Flutter chat application that allows users to communicate with an AI backend using the Bing API.
 The application provides a user interface resembling ChatGPT, enabling users to send messages and receive responses in real-time.